Trombone player Erik Konertz A musical crossover artist!

 From 2015 to 2019, Erik Konertz studied jazz trombone at the University of the Arts Bremen with Ed Kröger, Ingo Lahme, Sebastian Hoffmann, Wei Zhu, and Christof Lehan.
 From 2019 to 2022, he studied for a Dr. Langner Jazz Master’s degree with a focus on trombone and composition/arrangement at the Hamburg University of Music and Theater.
 During this time, he received instruction from Nils Wogram, Dan Gottshall, Ansgar Striepens, and Wolf Kerschek.
 He completed both courses of study with top marks.
 In 2020, he also received a scholarship from the Oscar and Vera Ritter Foundation.

-During his bachelor’s studies, he was a member of the Hamburg State Youth Jazz Orchestra under the direction of Lars Seniuk, who also became his teacher and mentor.
+During his bachelor’s studies, he was a member of the Hamburg State Youth Jazz Orchestra.
 From 2018 to 2020, Erik Konertz was a member of the German National Youth Jazz Orchestra (BuJazzO).

 Tours took him across Europe to Great Britain, Ireland, the Netherlands, Switzerland, Italy, Bosnia & Herzegovina, and many other countries.
 He has performed at the Elbphilharmonie, the Cologne Philharmonic, the Essen Philharmonic, and many other concert halls with renowned artists such as Randy Brecker, John Clayton, Jiggs Whigham, Michael Philip Mossman, Nils Wogram, Kurt Rosenwinkel, Django Bates, and many more.